mgp/book-notes/mongodb-the-definitive-guide.markdown

 by Kristina Chodorow and Michael Dirolf

+*I, [Michael Parker](http://omgitsmgp.com/), own this book and took these notes to further my own learning.
+If you enjoy these notes, please [purchase the book](http://www.amazon.com/MongoDB-Definitive-Guide-Kristina-Chodorow/dp/1449344682)!*

 ### Chapter 1: Introduction
 * pg 3: MongoDB uses memory-mapped files to push memory management to the operating system.